-Héroux-Devtek's principal customers are Boeing, UTAS and the U.S. Department of Defence.
-In fiscal 2017, sales to these principal customers represented approximately 41% of the Corporation's total sales.
+Héroux-Devtek's principal customers are Boeing and USAF.
+In fiscal 2018, sales to these principal customers represented approximately 36.7% of the Corporation's total sales.
 Principal customers are customers for whom the Corporation sales are 10% or more.
-No other customers accounted for more than 10% of the Corporation's consolidated sales in the fiscal year ended March 31, 2017.
+No other customers accounted for more than 10% of the Corporation's consolidated sales in the fiscal year ended March 31, 2018.